 Sergio Oliva was born in Cuba on July 4, 1941.
 At 12, he worked with his father in the sugar cane fields of Guanabacoa.
 When Oliva was 16, his father suggested that he enlist in Fulgencio Batista's army.
-In the absence of a birth certificate, the recruiting officer took the senior Oliva's word that his son was old enough to enlist in the fight against communism.
+Without a birth certificate, the recruiting officer took the senior Oliva's word that his son was old enough to enlist in the fight against communism.

 In 1963 Oliva moved to Chicago, Illinois.
 There he worked at a local steel mill and began working out at the Duncan YMCA.
-Working 10-12 hour days at the steel mill and putting in another 2.5–3 hours at the gym gave Oliva very little time for anything else.
+Working 10-12 hour days at the steel mill and putting another 2.5–3 hours at the gym gave Oliva little time for anything else.
 Soon the bodybuilding grapevine was abuzz with gossip about a Cuban powerhouse who lifted more than any of the local Olympic champs.
-Oliva won his first bodybuilding competition the Mr. Chicagoland contest in 1963.
-Then he was successful again at Mr. Illinois in 1964 but he lost in 1965 at the AAU Jr. Mr. America winning 2nd place even though he won the trophy for "Most Muscular."
-In 1966, he won the AAU Jr. Mr. America and again he claimed the trophy for "Most Muscular".
-He then joined the International Federation of Body Builders IFBB in which he won both the professional Mr. World and Mr. Universe Contests.
-In 1967, he won the prestigious Mr. Olympia contest, making him the undisputed world champion of bodybuilding.
+Oliva won his first bodybuilding competition, the Mr. Chicagoland contest 1963.
+Then he was successful again at Mr. Illinois in 1964, but he lost in 1965 at the AAU Jr. Mr. America won 2nd place even though he won the trophy for "Most Muscular."
+In 1966, he won the AAU Jr. Mr. America and again claimed the "Most Muscular" trophy.
+He then joined the International Federation of Body Builders IFBB, in which he won both the professional Mr. World and Mr. Universe Contests.
+1967 he won the prestigious Mr. Olympia contest, making him the undisputed bodybuilding world champion.

-In 1972, under the High-Intensity Training (HIT) of Arthur Jones, the designer of Nautilus training equipment, Oliva challenged Schwarzenegger for the 1972 Olympia in Essen Germany.
+In 1972, under the High-Intensity Training (HIT) of Arthur Jones, the designer of Nautilus training equipment, Oliva challenged Schwarzenegger to the 1972 Olympia in Essen, Germany.

 By all accounts, Sergio was in his all-time greatest shape and completely confident he would regain the Mr. Olympia title showing up at his all-time best condition.
 "But in Essen, it seemed like all the top Bodybuilders turned up at their very best except for me.
-Sergio was back, even more, impressive than I remembered."
-Once again, Weider switched the judges at the last minute and Arnold was declared the winner in what is to this day the most controversial bodybuilding contest of all time.
-"Compared with all of the other Bodybuilders I've ever faced, Sergio really was in a class by himself.
+Sergio was back, even more impressive than I remembered."
+Once again, Weider switched the judges at the last minute, and Arnold was declared the winner in the most controversial bodybuilding contest ever.
+"Compared with all of the other Bodybuilders I've ever faced, Sergio was in a class by himself.
 I was struck by that again the minute we were onstage.
-It was so hard to look impressive next to him with those incredible thighs, that impossibly tiny waist, those incredible triceps."
+It was hard to look impressive next to him with those incredible thighs, that impossibly tiny waist, those incredible triceps."

 1963 Mr Chicago – 1st